Typed assembly language

 In computer science, a typed assembly language (TAL) is an assembly language that is extended to include a method of annotating the datatype of each value that is manipulated by the code.
 These annotations can then be used by a program (type checker) that processes the assembly language code in order to analyse how it will behave when it is executed.
 Specifically, such a type checker can be used to prove the type safety of code that meets the criteria of some appropriate type system.

-Typed assembly languages usually include a high-level memory management system based on garbage collection.
+Typed assembly languages provide mechanisms for describing and verifying the types of values stored in registers and memory.
+These mechanisms allow the type system to enforce safe use of pointers, stack frames, and heap-allocated data structures, independent of any particular memory management strategy.

-A typed assembly language with a suitably expressive type system can be used to enable the safe execution of untrusted code without using an intermediate representation like bytecode, allowing features similar to those currently provided by virtual machine environments like Java and .NET.
+A typed assembly language can be used to support a trusted execution environment.
+As safety properties can be verified statically by checking the program's types, TAL based systems execute native code directly without relying on interpreted bytecode or a virtual machine.